 Changes for those subject to immigration control

-On 1 July, all register offices in England and Wales became specified offices, this means that where one or both parties is subject to immigration control, notice of marriage or civil partnership will need to be given together at a district where either one or both parties reside.
+All register offices in England and Wales are specified offices.
+This means that where one or both parties is subject to immigration control, notice of marriage or civil partnership will need to be given together at a district where either one or both parties live.

 If you are entering the UK for the purpose of marrying or entering into civil partnership you must check with the UKVI that you have the correct visa to do so.
 This would usually be a marriage or civil partnership visa.
 The Registration Service are unable to offer any advice regarding immigration matters, please contact the Home Office.